Legal Advice on Building Disputes From Specialist Building Dispute Solicitors

 Legal advice – an initial letter

-Often, a simple letter from one of our disputes lawyers will nudge a builder into action and sort out the dispute to your satisfaction.
+Often, a simple letter from one of our disputes solicitors will nudge a builder into action and sort out the dispute to your satisfaction.

-Provided you don’t overwhelm your lawyer with too much unnecessary detail [remember that for any legal advice on disputes, solicitors normally charge on an hourly rate], that initial letter does not need to be expensive.
+Provided you don’t overwhelm your solicitors with too much unnecessary detail [remember that for any legal advice on disputes, law firms normally charge on an hourly rate], that initial letter does not need to be expensive.

 Building disputes – who was to blame?